 I also enjoy transformation because of how visually clear it is.
 Unlike much of the work I do, you get nearly instant feedback on the success or failure of your procedure.
 You simply look for the presence of bacterial colonies, and if they are there you know that your experiment was successful.
 From there you can move on toward protein induction to produce what the DNA encodes for or sequencing to read the code of the DNA.

 Transformation is an incredibly important technique and enables us to produce thousands of different proteins that are vital for scientific research, as well as many other uses.
 Everything from glowing proteins to lifesaving insulin can be produced by tiny bacteria growing in a flask.

-Michael Passalacqua is a 2016 Noble Summer Research Scholar in Plant Science from New York, New York.
+Michael Passalacqua is a 2016 Lloyd Noble Scholar in Plant Science from New York, New York.
 He is a rising senior at Rice University and is majoring in biological sciences with a focus on genetics.
 His summer research project is studying the pathway of a gene that, when inactivated, vastly increases the biomass of crops harvested multiple times.